The Clinician's Guide to the All on 4 Prothese

 The All-on-Four technique, however, is designed to maximize the patient's existing bone, especially in the anterior maxilla and mandible.
 By tilting the posterior implants, you can often bypass the need for sinus lifts or nerve repositioning.
 This makes the procedure less invasive and opens it up to patients who might not be candidates for traditional implants due to bone loss.
 The ability to provide an immediate fixed bridge is a game-changer for patient satisfaction and case acceptance in your practice.

-Who Is a Candidate for All-on-Four?
+Are You a Good Candidate for All-on-Four?

 When a patient walks into your practice with extensive tooth loss, the All-on-Four treatment concept can be a life-changing solution.
 But determining who is truly a good fit requires a careful look at their dental condition, overall health, and long-term goals.
 The best candidates are often those facing complete edentulism or who have multiple failing teeth requiring extraction.
 They are typically looking for a stable, permanent alternative to removable dentures and want to regain full function without undergoing numerous separate implant surgeries.
 This approach is especially effective for patients with some jawbone resorption, as it can often help them avoid significant grafting procedures.
 By properly identifying candidates and screening for contraindications, you set the stage for predictable, successful outcomes.